 A Japanese Scientist Invented The Drug In Germany In 1893

 In 1871, Japanese doctor Nagai Nagayoshi traveled to Berlin to study chemistry.
 The doctor was interested in Asian herbs, and in 1885 he managed to extract a stimulant called ephedrine from the Ephedra plant, which had been used as an herbal remedy for centuries.

-When Nagayoshi first announced his discovery, some believed he was attempting to create a drug similar to cocaine, as Sigmund Freud's 1884 Über Coca writings had painted coke as a new miracle drug.
-While Nagayoshi claimed ephedrine was meant to help people with asthma problems, the drug failed to capture the public's attention, and was generally overlooked by pharmaceutical manufacturers.
+When Nagayoshi first announced his discovery, some believed he was attempting to create a drug similar to crack, as Sigmund Freud's 1884 Über Coca writings had painted coke as a new miracle drug.
+While Nagayoshi claimed ephedrine was meant to help people suffering from asthma, the drug failed to capture the public's attention, and was generally overlooked by pharmaceutical manufacturers.

-When the amphetamine ephedrine was isolated from the ephedra, scientists began exploring ways to more affectively synthesize potent drugs from the plant.
-After methamphetamine was introduced in a crystallized form (AKA crystal meth) in 1919, it became an instant hit.
+When the amphetamine ephedrine was isolated from the ephedra, scientists began exploring ways to more effectively synthesize potent drugs from the plant.
+After Nagayoshi's discovery was introduced in a crystallized form in 1919, it was an instant hit.

 The Drug Was Used During WWII To Keep Soldiers Awake

 During WWII, German pharmaceutical company Temmler began selling over-the-counter ephedra tablets under the name Pervitin.
 Since the drug's effects mirrored a rush of adrenaline, it was quickly implemented on the battlefield, as it increased soldiers' alertness, courage, and risk-taking readiness during combat.